M4NU5/AutoLinkedin/README.md

 ### Script guide
 It will display a text element of the failed job application.

-IF job title is of interest press 'Enter'
-    This will open the job page
+IF job title is of interest press 'Enter': This will open the job page.

-If the job title is NOT of interest press a random key then 'Enter'
-    This will skip the job
+IF the job title is NOT of interest press a random key then 'Enter': This will skip the job